MIchaelKa/tech-knowledge-base/ML/Concepts/Regularization.md

 Regularizations
 - L1 / L2
+- Elastic Net
+	- It is possible to combine the L1 regularization with the L2 regularization
 - [[Dropout]]
 - [[Data Augmentation]]

 Other ideas
 - DropConnect
 - Fractional Max Pooling
 - Stochastic depth

+Bias regularization
+- it is not common to regularize the bias parameters because they do not interact with the data through multiplicative interactions

 # L1 / L2